FAQs

 • Should I bring my kids?
 Absolutely!
 There are some festival activities and hikes appropriate for children.
 Introduce them to nature now and they’ll reap the rewards for a lifetime.
 Any minimum age requirement is noted in the event’s description.

 • Are meals provided?
 With the exception of Saturday’s Birds, Brews & Bites event (from 5:00 pm to 7:00 pm), participants are responsible for all of their own meals.
 Most trips end by noon, and for longer trips, a number of local restaurants sell carry-out lunches.
-Note that some field trips leave very early, so you may want to plan ahead for breakfast.
+Note that some field trips leave very early, so you may want to plan ahead for breakfast and snacks on the go.

 • Isn’t Colorado all mountains?
 The Pikes Peak area includes all types of terrain.
 To the east, short-grass prairie stretches for hundreds of miles.
 To the west, Pikes Peak dominates the landscape at 14,115 feet.
 Aiken Canyon Preserve to the south hosts one of the largest, intact pinyon-juniper habitats along the foothills, while Monument Creek and Fountain Creek provide vital riparian habitat through the center of El Paso County and beyond.